Family Finances Parenting Pregnancy & Babies

 Insurance Coverage

 You may utilise the CDA to pay MediShield Life premiums for your child.
-This is a basic health insurance scheme that provides Singapore Citizens and Permanent Residents with universal and lifelong protection against large hospital bills, as well as selected costly outpatient treatments such as dialysis and cancer treatments.
+This basic health insurance scheme provides Singapore Citizens and Permanent Residents with universal and lifelong protection against large hospital bills, as well as selected costly outpatient treatments such as dialysis and cancer treatments.
 You may also utilise the CDA to purchase a MediSave-approved private Integrated Shield Plan for additional protection.

 Remember to check with your insurer before making your application, as not all plans can be paid for using your child’s CDA.